What Is Paranormal Romance?

 THE NATURE OF THE FEMALE PROTAGONIST

 The female protagonists are created in such a way that as many readers as possible are meant to identify with her.
 A lot of her attributes play on the insecurities of teenage girls.
 A very common trait is the heroine is never popular.
 She’s never someone surrounded by close, real friends.
 [Genuine female friendships in YA are rare, as explained by Kate DeGoldi in her review of Code Name Verity – a rare example of female friendship well done.]
 She’s always a bit of an outcast, that she doesn’t fit in.
 [She feels she isn’t beautiful enough – there has to be something wrong with her.
-This isn’t limited to this genre, but is common across all YA genres.
-Here are my views on that.]
+This isn’t limited to this genre, but is common across all young adult genres.]

 Coincidentally, the male love interest in paranormal romance is the only character who has ever really understood her.

-Divergent by Veronica Roth is not a dark paranormal YA romance but is rather a dystopian one in the vein of Hunger Games, but like Twilight, the protagonist is a blank character upon which a young reader can easily superimpose herself:
+Divergent by Veronica Roth is not a dark paranormal young adult romance but is rather a dystopian one in the vein of The Hunger Games, but like Twilight, the protagonist is a blank character upon which a young reader can easily superimpose herself:

 REASONS NOT TO DISMISS THE READERSHIP

 Many fans of paranormal romance are highly articulate.
 They explain very well on forums why they like one book over another.
 Posts can get quite close to literary analysis.
 For this reason it would be a mistake to dismiss readers of paranormal romance as unsophisticated.
 They are enchanted by these books but can be critical of them.
 The books obviously offer something upon which to base critique.
 Breaking Dawn came under heavy criticism from Twilight’s most hardcore fans, who subsequently wrote an open letter to Stephanie Meyer via her blog.
 Fans had problem with the ideology behind the ending.
 This proved that an author can’t just wrap up a story in babies and weddings and vampires.